 Levels Of Packaging Design: What’s The Difference?

 There are 3 levels of packaging design and they all serve a unique purpose.
-We talked a little about this above, but I’ll provide some definitions and clearer explanations of these options in this section.
+We discussed this above in different terms.
+Here are some definitions for a clearer explanation of the three levels of packaging.

 The first purpose of your product’s primary packing is to offer protection.
 Protecting your product from exposure to air or water.
 Nobody wants stale or spongy chips!

 Additionally, your packaging needs to offer some protection from drops and impacts.
 Like adding air into a bag of chips.
 Again, nobody wants a bag of chips that is all crumbs.

 The second purpose of your product’s primary packing is to inform consumers about your product.
 Primary packaging should provide information about product use and features.
 This part of packaging design often involves disclosing regulatory information.
 Other product details may include nutrition facts, government-approved seals, or other classifications.

 Let’s keep talking about chips for this example.
 Chips have the nutritional facts on the back of the bag.
 But some chips have other symbols on the front of the bag.
 “Non-GMO” or “USDA Certified Organic” are common words found on consumer products.